AnushaG-P/Tiger-Detection-and-SIFT/README.md

 This is an object detection model(YOLO) trained to detect Tigers.
 Unique tigers are identified using their patterns(SIFT Algorithm).

-This project was developed to help with the preservation of tigers and to study their behavior.
+This project was developed to help with the preservation of tigers and to study their behaviour.

 ![Tiger](Images/Tiger.png)